 As mentioned previously, any housing unit built prior to 1980 may contain lead-based paint in portions of the home.
 The most common locations are window and door frames, walls, and ceilings, and in some cases throughout the entire home.
 Thus, it is generally accepted that these homes at least have a risk of lead-based paint hazards and should be tested in accordance with HUD standards.
 The greatest potential for lead-based paint and other environmental and safety hazards is in homes built before 1980.
-ACS data on the distribution of lead-based paint hazard was not available.
+Children under 6 years are at greatest risk as lead paint may lead to developmental difficulty and other health issues.
+CHAS data indicates that there is an estimated 12% of owner households and 19% of renter households with children present that are at risk of lead based paint hazards.